-Focusing on the time of year can also mean a celebration of particular holidays, or astrological occurrences (I host a Solstice in Peru retreat annually for this exact reason).
+Focusing on the time of year can also mean a celebration of particular holidays, or astrological occurrences.
+GYR hosts Solstice retreats for this exact reason!

 Once you know where you’re going to host your retreat, I’d say leaning into what the location has to offer can be one of the easiest ways to create a theme for your retreat.

-It might also look like offering a plant medicine retreat in the jungles of Peru, or an adventure retreat in Patagonia.
+It might also look like offering a plant medicine retreat in the jungles of Peru, or a hiking adventure retreat in Patagonia.

 Look at what your surroundings have to offer, and lean into nature as your greatest muse here.
 My Nature Therapy Retreat in Nicaragua was created from this method exactly, and it’s my favorite retreat to lead in this country, because of it.

 4. What’s Needed in the World

 Okay, this sounds like a big one.
 Let me be clear in saying I don’t expect you to solve the world’s problems through your yoga retreat (I mean, that would be pretty cool, but let’s just take it one step at a time).
 What I mean is either looking at the world at large, or at YOUR world (your community) to understand what the need is.

 Think about how we all felt (and still feel) coming out of Covid.
 You could create a retreat that’s simply called The Connection Retreat, aiding people in heart opening and coming together in community again after years of isolation.
 Almost like a big team building event.

 There’s always the option to zoom in tightly on your community, whether that’s in your state, your town, or even within your studio.
 Notice if there’s something that could use a little bit of intentional healing in the retreat space, and work with that.